 Through the two units, learners will gain an overview of the hospitality and catering industry and the type of job roles that may be available to assist them in making choices about progression.
+You will study:

 The environment in which hospitality and catering providers operate.
 How hospitality and catering provision operate.